Published on the 02/07/2018 | Written by Phil Kernick

 Here the problems are likely to stem from the fact that such organisations could be granted authorisation to access records by a prospective customer prior to there being any contractual relationship in place between.
 The customer then has no guarantee the records will be deleted if no relationship actually results.

 It’s clear there are a range of sizable challenges ahead for any open banking system in Australia.
 There are also questions around exactly how much demand there is likely to be from consumers.
-After July 1 next year, when it officially comes into existence, it could quickly become a ghost platform devoid of customers or commercial participants.
+When open banking does officially come into existence, it could quickly become a ghost platform devoid of customers or commercial participants.

 The mantra ‘built it and they will come’ may work in many different areas, but the chances of it working when it comes to open banking are slim at best.